GarudaTersakti72/BFZip/README.md

-Brute Force Zip File Tested By Termux
+Brute Force Zip File Tested By Termux<br>
 Coded by ZxC7 - Garuda Tersakti 72

 How To make it?
 Coppy command this is, and Happy BruteForce ^_^